sudharsan396/chessgame396/README.md

 - Computer controls black pieces with random moves
 - The game continues until you close the window

+## Mobile Testing

+This chess game is fully optimized for mobile devices!
+You can test it on your phone using:

+### For Pydroid3 (Android):
+1. Download the repository files to your mobile device
+2. Open Pydroid3 app
+3. Load the `chess.py` file
+4. Run the game - it will automatically detect your screen size and center the board perfectly

+### Features for Mobile:
+- ✅ Responsive board sizing (adapts to any screen size)
+- ✅ Perfect centering on any device
+- ✅ Touch controls optimized for fingers
+- ✅ Fullscreen mode support
+- ✅ Mobile-specific error handling
+- ✅ Visual check indicators
+- ✅ Winning screen with restart functionality

+### Mobile Controls:
+- Tap a piece to select it
+- Tap destination square to move
+- Tap anywhere on winning screen to restart
+- Use debug keys (W/L/C/T) for testing (if keyboard available)

 ## Files

 - `chess.py` - Main game code